blabla1337/skf-flask/skf/markdown/knowledge_base/139-knowledge_base--Certificate_paths_revocation_information--.md

 This file is created automatically as part of the signing process.
 A certificate revocation list (CRL) is a list, created and signed by a certificate authority (CA), which contains serial numbers of certificates that have been issued by that CA and are currently revoked.
-In addition to the serial number for the revoked certifications, the CRL also contains the reason for revocation for each certificate and the time the certificate was revoked.
+In addition to the serial number of the revoked certifications, the CRL also contains the reason for revocation for each certificate and the time the certificate was revoked.
 The serial number for each revoked certificate is kept in the CAs database and published in the CRL until the certificate expires.